Micsween/startup/README.md

 ## 🚀 HTML deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.
+Examining Simon HTML I more fully understood how the canvas tag works.
+I also liked that you could tell the page to conform to the width of a device.
+Seeing a structural version of Simon made me think of how I could display some of my project's features in a way that is easy for playtesting.
+Such as "X created a game."
+I believe that will be very useful.
 - [ ] **HTML pages** - I did not complete this part of the deliverable.
 - [ ] **Proper HTML element usage** - I did not complete this part of the deliverable.
 - [ ] **Links** - I did not complete this part of the deliverable.